danirainy/RingLib/README.md

 # Introduction

 RingLib provides a lightweight state machine implementation ideal for developing mods, particularly modded bosses and controlled characters, in the game Hollow Knight.
 The typical use-case involves creating a custom StateMachine by inheriting from the RingLib state machine interface.
-Users also create custom states by inheriting from RingLib states.
-Developers would override member functions for each state to implement necessary actions and transitions.
+Users also create custom states by inheriting from RingLib states and override member functions for each state to implement necessary actions and transitions.

 # Example State
 ```csharp